openstack-archive/senlin/doc/source/contributor/authorization.rst

-- The Senlin client (i.e. the `python-senlinclient` package) which accepts user credentials provided through environment variables and/or the command line arguments and forwards them to the OpenStack SDK (i.e. the `python-openstacksdk` package) when making service requests to Senlin API.
+- The Senlin client (i.e. the `python-senlinclient` package) which accepts user credentials provided through environment variables and/or the command line arguments and forwards them to the OpenStack SDK (i.e. the `openstacksdk` package) when making service requests to Senlin API.
-- The OpenStack SDK (`python-openstacksdk`) is used by Senlin engine to interact with any other OpenStack services.
+- The OpenStack SDK (`openstacksdk`) is used by Senlin engine to interact with any other OpenStack services.
 The Senlin client also uses the SDK to talk to the Senlin API.
 The SDK package translates the user-provided credentials into a token by invoking the Keystone service.